j-dublon/myGraphQLJobs/README.md

 1. Clone the project: `git clone https://github.com/j-dublon/myGraphQLJobs.git`

-2. Install dependencies: `yarn`
+2. Navigate into the project, open, and install dependencies: `yarn`

 3. Install pods: `npx pod-install`

 4. Create a file `aws-exports.js` in the root of the project and add the AWS config data

-5. Run the command `patch-package` to apply project patches for `react-native-chart-kit` (without this the bar graph UI will not display correctly)
+5. Run the command `patch-package` to apply project patches for `react-native-chart-kit` (without this the bar chart UI will not display correctly)

 ---